ARM-software/acle/main/design_documents/__ARM_FEATURE_MOPS.rst

 ============================

-The ability to tag a memory address during a memset operation is highly useful for MTE users - for writting a custom allocator, for example.
-As it's also not covered by the regular code generation and library flows, we propose the introduction of a new intrinsic to cover this scenario.
-We suggest the
+The ability to tag a memory address during a memset operation is highly useful for MTE users - for writing a custom allocator, for example.
+As it's also not covered by the regular code generation and library flows, we propose the introduction of the following intrinsic to cover this scenario:
-following:

 ::